samesense/pathopredictor/docs/meeting_082917.md

 * Need other dataset
 * Examine problematic domains?
 * eval clinvar and hgmd
-* show fraction performance alone
+* show fraction performance alone and its distribution